 But… What If I Am Distracted All The Time?

 Having a family and a full-time job does take a lot of time.
 When you also like to sleep… you are not left with that much time.

 The most important struggle for adult learners regarding time is probably that they have so many things to do.
 Also, the number of distractions is relatively high.
 There is always something or someone asking or demanding their attention.

 I completely understand that you need your time to relax.

-When you really want to study more, the most important thing you can do is by prioritize your time.
+When you really want to study more, the most important thing you can do is by prioritizing your time.
 Start blocking time for studying.
 Start small.
 Take 15 minutes to read two or three pages.
-From there, grow to 20, 25 or even 30 minutes.
+From there, grow to 20, 25, or even 30 minutes.

 By doing this, you grow daily.
 It won’t take up that much of your time.
 And you know what… you’ll feel great about it!

 How to manage time for having more study time?